 So, from a $1,500 paycheck, about $115 goes to FICA.

 👉 Want to see a full breakdown of your take-home pay with FICA included?
-Try the gross-to-net paycheck calculator or the federal tax updates 2025 calculator for personalized results.
+Colorado residents can review city numbers through the Colorado Springs calculator.

 Example Paycheck Breakdown